Anteo Osmanllari: Early career

 Osmanllari started his youth career at KF Skënderbeu Korçë in the summer of 2013 as a 14 year old and was eventually promoted to the under-19 side ahead of the 2016–17 campaign where he scored 10 goals in 26 games.

 Skënderbeu Korçë

 Osmanllari was promoted to the first team by Andrea Agostinelli, who handed the 17 year old his professional debut in the Albanian Cup against KF Butrinti Sarandë on 28 September 2016.
 He came on as a 60th-minute substitute for Anesti Pejo in what was an inexperienced side who struggled against lower league opposition in a 1–1 away draw.

+Drenica

+In August, 2025, he joined Drenica of the Football Superleague of Kosovo.